InputBlackBoxOutput/Breadboard-Power-Supply/README.md

 ## Features
 * Snaps right onto a breadboard
-* Input power can be derived a 12V SMPS via barrel jack or 5V via USB cable
+* Input power can be derived from a 12V SMPS via barrel jack or 5V via USB cable
 * Switches to switch the output voltages on/off

 ## Technical specs
-* *Output voltages:* 5V and 3.3V
+* *Output voltages:* 5 ± 0.150V and 3.3 ± 0.099V
-* *Output currents:* 1A max for each voltage when connected to a 12V 2A SMPS and 500 mA total when connected to USB
+* *Output currents:* 1.1A max for each voltage when connected to a 12V 2A SMPS and 500 mA total when connected to USB

-**Caution:** Do not connect current hungry components when input power is provided via USB
+### Caution: Do not connect current hungry components when input power is provided via USB

 ## 3D Render
 ![View 1](images/view1.png)
 ![View 2](images/view2.png)

 ## Future development
-* Adding a XR2206 or equivalent to generate signals
+* Adding a waveform generator to generate sinusoidal, square and triangular wave at various frequencies
-* Adding a STM32 or equivalent to sample signals and plot waveforms on the serial monitor
+* Adding a multi-channel high-speed ADC to sample signals and plot waveforms on the serial monitor

 ### Made with lots of ⏱️, 📚 and ☕ by [InputBlackBoxOutput](https://github.com/InputBlackBoxOutput/)